-This chapter provides an overview of recent research on nuclear matter EoS inference using statistical learning algorithms (e.g. Bayesian Inference) and advanced deep learning methods (e.g. deep neural networks).
-The latest measurements, including pulsar masses and radii, are discussed.
-The neural network EoS and automatic differentiation framework for solving the inverse problem are also introduced.
-Multimessenger observations and nuclear constraints are discussed as ways to improve reconstruction.
-As more data is accumulated, such as from GW observations~\cite{LIGOScientific:2019lzm,LIGOScientific:2023vdi}, and as prior knowledge (e.g. physical constraints) is incorporated into deep models, the reconstruction performance will be improved continuously.
+This chapter provides an overview of recent research on nuclear matter EoS inference using statistical learning algorithms (e.g., Bayesian inference) and advanced deep learning methods (e.g., deep neural networks).
+Recent measurements, including pulsar masses and radii, are discussed.
+The neural network EoS and the automatic differentiation framework for solving the inverse problem are also presented.
+Multimessenger observations and nuclear constraints are discussed as ways to improve the reconstruction.
+As more data are accumulated, such as from GW observations~\cite{LIGOScientific:2019lzm,LIGOScientific:2023vdi}, and as prior knowledge (e.g., physical constraints) is incorporated into deep models, reconstruction performance will continue to improve.

-\section{Advanced Developments -- Physics Meets ML}
+\section{Advanced Developments --- Physics Meets ML}

-In the previous sections, we have reviewed how deep learning can be broadly applied to diverse aspects of high-energy nuclear physics, as a powerful tool for solving specific problems abstracted from physical domains.
-As we also pointed, rapidly accumulating large amounts of data or, conversely, slowly collecting small amounts of physical observations, they both challenge the ready-to-use deep learning techniques.
-Indeed, one needs to further improve the efficiency, even the applicability, of deep learning by encoding physics knowledge into the learning process.
-In the development of deep learning, several attempts have been raised to introduce physics knowledge--- \textit{physics-inspired}~\cite{Ahmad:2020kdd, sompolinsky1988statistical, mezard2009information}, \textit{physics-informed}~\cite{2021NatRP...3..422K}, and \textit{physics-driven}~\cite{2021arXiv210905237T} deep learning.
-In the first approach, physics properties, such as the symmetry or conservation laws, are implemented in the architecture of the network and are strictly enforced.
-For properties or rules that cannot be encoded in the network setup, one can follow the \textit{physics-informed} approach and include a loss function to punish its violation.
-Finally, the \textit{physics-driven} approach extends the back-propagation procedure to train network parameters when the output of a network and observables are related by a differentiable function or functional mapping.
+In the previous sections, we have reviewed how deep learning can be broadly applied to diverse aspects of high-energy nuclear physics, serving as a powerful tool for addressing specific problems abstracted from physical domains.
+As we also noted, both accumulating large amounts of data rapidly and collecting small amounts of physical observations slowly pose challenges to readily usable deep learning techniques.
+Indeed, one needs to further enhance the efficiency, if not the applicability, of deep learning by incorporating physics knowledge into the learning process.
+In the development of deep learning, several attempts have been made to introduce physics knowledge, including: \textit{Physics-inspired}~\cite{Ahmad:2020kdd, sompolinsky1988statistical, mezard2009information} deep learning, where physics properties such as symmetry or conservation laws are implemented in the architecture of the network and strictly enforced.
+For properties or rules that cannot be directly encoded in the network setup, one can adopt the \textit{physics-informed}~\cite{2021NatRP...3..422K} approach and include a loss function to penalize their violation.
+Finally, the \textit{physics-driven}~\cite{2021arXiv210905237T} approach extends the backpropagation procedure to train network parameters when the output of a network is related to observables through a differentiable function or functional mapping.